-For Angelenos looking for last-minute gifts while supporting their favorite restaurants, buying branded swag is a win-win to consider in addition to dining in, ordering takeout, and purchasing gift cards.
+For Angelenos looking for last-minute gifts while supporting their favorite restaurants, buying branded swag is a win-win to consider — in addition to dining in, ordering takeout, and purchasing gift cards, of course.
 From snazzy snapbacks to cozy hoodies and delightful tchotchkes, LA’s food and drink spots are selling irresistible merch this holiday season.
-And don’t forget about Eater gear, including stickers, sweatshirts, and even a water bottle.
+And don’t forget about Eater gear, including comfy maroon and gray sweatshirts.

 Sport Petit Trois’s signature snail logo with this black snapback with gold embroidery.
 One size fits all.

 The fine folks at West Hollywood’s beloved Chinese-American haunt are selling hats in nearly every hue with bold stitching to boot.
-The white and red combination feels both festive and fun.
+Also available are baby onesies and long-sleeved shirts.

-Regarding Her, a non-profit dedicated to the advancement and empowerment of women restaurateurs, released a new line of merch for the holidays that includes a spiffy deviled eggs-inspired tee.
+Regarding Her, a non-profit dedicated to the advancement and empowerment of women restaurateurs has a line of merch that includes a spiffy deviled eggs-inspired tee.
 Merch sales go toward funding grants that benefit women-owned restaurants in Los Angeles.

 This one goes out to all the larb kings and queens out there.
-Snag one of Night + Market’s simple black snapbacks, tees, or the latest release — a cheeky tee inspired by rocker Mick Jagger.
+Snag one of Night + Market’s tees or onesies emblazoned with chef Kris Yenbamroong’s artwork giving thanks to larb.

-From beanies to onesies and even tube socks, there’s plenty to covet when it comes to Prime Pizza’s merch selection but the Jordan-era tee is the one to get.
+From beanies to onesies and even tube socks, there’s plenty to cover when it comes to Prime Pizza’s merch selection but the Jordan-era tee is the one to get.

-Smash burger pop-up Heavy Handed’s cool line of merch includes his and hers crisp white tees that read, “Heavy Sauce.”
+Smash burger pop-up Heavy Handed’s cool line of merch includes crisp white tees that read, “Heavy Sauce.”
 The peachy ombre effect looks a bit like Thousand Island dressing.

 Support Alhambra’s destination for thoughtful, well-sourced cooking with a timeless black tee featuring the restaurant’s classic script logo and playful pup.